CommWebTeam/en_to_fr_mapper/README.md

 - y
 - z

+#### Scanning for differences

+In my experience, scanning for rows where the content lengths differ a lot between the English and French lists helps to catch the majority of misalignments (though not all).
+This is because most of the time, extra tags in one language will be from breaking up the content in the other.

+For example, in the same paragraph, the French document may italicize a word where the English document does not.
+The English document may have:

+&lt;p>&lt;b>Triceratops&lt;/b> is a genus of herbivorous ceratopsid dinosaur that first appeared during the late Maastrichtian stage of the late Cretaceous period, about 68 million years ago (mya) in what is now North America.&lt;/p>
+&lt;p>It is one of the last-known non-avian dinosaur genera, and became extinct in the Cretaceous–Paleogene extinction event 66 million years ago.&lt;/p>

+Which produces the list
+- Triceratops
+- is a genus of herbivorous ceratopsid dinosaur that first appeared during the late Maastrichtian stage of the late Cretaceous period, about 68 million years ago (mya) in what is now North America.
+- It is one of the last-known non-avian dinosaur genera, and became extinct in the Cretaceous–Paleogene extinction event 66 million years ago.

+While the French document may have:

+&lt;p>&lt;b>Triceratops&lt;/b> est un genre éteint célèbre de dinosaures herbivores de la famille des cératopsidés qui a vécu à la fin du Maastrichtien, au &lt;i>Crétacé supérieur&lt;/i>, il y a 68 à 66 millions d'années, dans ce qui est maintenant l'Amérique du Nord.&lt;/p>
+&lt;p>Il a été l'un des derniers dinosaures non-aviens vivant avant leur disparition lors de la grande extinction Crétacé-Paléogène.&lt;/p>

+Which produces the list
+- Triceratops
+- est un genre éteint célèbre de dinosaures herbivores de la famille des cératopsidés qui a vécu à la fin du Maastrichtien, au
+- Crétacé supérieur
+- il y a 68 à 66 millions d'années, dans ce qui est maintenant l'Amérique du Nord.
+- Il a été l'un des derniers dinosaures non-aviens vivant avant leur disparition lors de la grande extinction Crétacé-Paléogène.

+The French list has two extra rows because the translation of "Cretaceous period" is italicized.
+If we compare the English and French lists side-by-side, then we can immediately see that the third value of the French list is much shorter than the third value of the English list, meaning there is probably a misalignment in that area.

+Again, if you are using Beyond Compare, I recommend reloading after every edit so that the rows are always aligned correctly by index; this makes visual inspections like these much easier to perform.
+Other visual inspections are useful too - for example, if both the English and French lists have alpha list numberings (a. b. c. and so on) for some rows, then those list numberings should probably align.

 ## Part 2:
 Using the manually realigned outputs from part 1 as inputs, map french contents from the old structure onto the new english structure.
 As described in [part 1](#part-1), this is done by finding each value in the list of english content in the new english structure, and replacing it with the same indexed value in the list of french content.